ApolloTang/mynote--bash-scripting/contents/heredoc/here-doc--turn-off-expansion.md

 EOF
 ```

-When the delimiter is quoted, the shell will not perform parameter expansion and command substitution.
+When the delimiter is quoted, parameter expansion and command substitution will be suppressed.